albirrkarim/mozilla-hubs-installation-detailed/ADVICE.md

+# Advice

+In here i give you advices based on my experience.

 # Avoid Dependency Crash

 like this [issue](https://github.com/mozilla/hubs/issues/5472) and this [issue](https://github.com/mozilla/hubs/issues/5471)

 Hubs build with lot of dependencies.
 And it keep update.

-I using github action runner that run `npm install` when i commit to `master` branch
+I using github action runner that run `npm install` when i commit to `master` branch.
+Problem like this is dangerous on production phase it will make the entire app is crash.

-so if the dependencies is updating it version (using this symbol `^`) it sometimes resulting crash

 ### First Lets Find Posibility Changes That Makes Crash: